12 Great Apples for Baking

 You'll recognize Jonathans as deep red, classic apples, grown in many Midwest states.
 They're tart and tangy and have been pie favorites for over 90 years.

-Jonagolds (left) are daughters of Jonathan and Golden Delicious, with the best of both worlds--firm flesh and a sweet-tart taste.
-Both Jonathans and Jonagolds excel as pie apples, Dodd says.
+Jonagolds are daughters of Jonathan and Golden Delicious, with the best of both worlds—firm flesh and a sweet-tart taste.
+Both Jonathans and Jonagolds excel as pie apples.

 One of the most popular baking apples, the classic Granny Smith puts the American in apple pie.
 It's a tart and tangy apple with a firm flesh.
 If you like a splash of sweetness, pair it with some slices of Honeycrisp in your recipe.

-The Melrose is the state apple of Ohio--and the favorite of Dodd's mother.
-It's a cross between Red Delicious and Jonathan, a combination that Dodd says gives it "just a good tart, apple taste."
+The Melrose is the state apple of Ohio.
+It's a cross between Red Delicious and Jonathan, a combination that gives it a good tart, apple taste.
 Harvested in October, they taste best after 2-3 weeks off the tree so they can develop their full aroma and flavor.

 This tart-and-spicy apple's very thick skin makes it good for storing, and the white flesh doesn't cook down during baking.
 Try this apple not only in pies but also in salads, cider, applesauce and wine-and-cheese treats.